FAIR Local Furniture Appraisal Guide

 • Flag signed, labeled, attributed, period, designer, rare, regional, or high-value furniture before sending a general household list.

-• Group furniture by form, material, maker, period, construction, finish, upholstery, veneer, hardware, restoration, repair history, and condition concerns.
+• Group furniture by form, material, maker, period, construction, finish, upholstery, veneer, hardware, restoration, repair history, and condition.

-• Separate decorative arts, paintings, prints, sculpture, rugs, silver, ceramics, textiles, jewelry, books, documents, and collectibles when one Des Moines appraiser may not cover every market.
+• Separate decorative arts, paintings, rugs, silver, ceramics, textiles, jewelry, books, documents, and collectibles when one appraiser may not cover every market.

-• State whether the intended use is estate fair market value, insurance replacement value, charitable donation, divorce, probate, sale planning, equitable distribution, or collection management.
+• State whether the report is for estate, insurance, donation, divorce, probate, sale planning, equitable distribution, or collection management.

-• Photograph each piece from the front, back, sides, underside, interior, drawers, feet, hardware, labels, cabinet marks, repairs, finish, veneer, upholstery, and condition areas.
+• Photograph front, back, sides, underside, interiors, drawers, feet, hardware, labels, cabinet marks, repairs, finish, veneer, upholstery, and damage.

-• Include dimensions, wood or material notes, known maker, family provenance, purchase records, restoration invoices, prior appraisals, insurance schedules, and sale history when available.
+• Include dimensions, wood or material notes, known maker, family provenance, purchase records, restoration invoices, prior appraisals, and insurance schedules.

 • Send the same object list, photos, intended use, deadline, location, access details, and report requirements to every candidate.